/

 Good mainstream performance, but still not premium-fiber clean

 Spectrum is clearly better than a weak cable-only stereotype.
-The current offer feels faster, cleaner, and more serious than the older 7.1/10 score implied.
-For ordinary households, it can easily be good enough for streaming, work-from-home, and everyday gaming.
+For ordinary households, the current offer can be good enough for streaming, work-from-home, and everyday gaming, especially on the 500 Mbps Premier tier or above.

-The reason the performance score does not move higher is simple: Spectrum is still mostly a cable/HFC experience today, and the newer symmetrical and multi-gig capability is still being rolled out rather than already universal.
+The reason the performance score does not move higher is simple: the best version of Spectrum is not universal.
+Symmetrical and multi-gig capability is being rolled out, but many customers still need to expect a cable-led experience with weaker uploads than strong fiber rivals.

 Why the score lands at 7.4

 If Spectrum were judged only on footprint and offer simplicity, it would look a bit stronger.
 If it were judged only on technical ceiling versus top fiber brands, it would look weaker.
-The 7.4 score is the middle ground between a clearly improved current offer and the reality that Spectrum still is not a premium-fiber brand in most places today.
+The 7.4 score is the middle ground between a clearly improved current offer and the reality that the upgraded, more fiber-like experience is still not available everywhere.

 Availability